dhruvildarji/scripture_gpt/docs/README.md

 ## Dataset

 The dataset consists of three scriptures: Bible, Quran and Bhagavad Gita `data`.
-The scriptures are downloaded as text document, and preprocessed using the following script

-`Script/cleanup.py`

-, and futher divided into set of train and test into 90-10
+-<b> Preprocessing <b>
+Raw data is processed using `Script/cleanup.py` to remove unwanted characters.
+-<b> Train-test split <b>
+Processed data is split into train and test in the ratio of 9:1 using `Script/create_test_train.py`.

 ## Foundation model